IDCI-Consulting/HelloWorldBundle/templates/contents/courses/oop-uml-scm_en.md

 #### Definition
- - What is a SCM?
+ - What is a SCM ?
- - Why use one?
+ - Why use one ?

 #### Some useful commands